 Because our visits are significantly longer, involve health coaching, and are more comprehensive, we find that our patients receive excellent reimbursement.
 The rate of reimbursement will depend on your plan, the deductible, and level of co-insurance for out-of-network providers.

-Can I submit my monthly or yearly ILM fees for reimbursement?
+Can I submit my monthly or yearly Integrative Life Membership fees for insurance reimbursement?

-If you pay in full for your ILM year (a total of $828 EFT/$853 credit/debit) when you receive your establish care visit or annual physical exam, we can bill the membership charge as a Comprehensive Physical Exam.
-Your comprehensive exam is included as one of the benefits of your annual ILM membership, and this visit type is eligible for insurance reimbursement at an out-of-network rate determined by your insurance provider.
+If you pay in full for your membership year at the time of your establish care visit or annual visit, we can bill the membership charge as a Comprehensive Physical Exam.
+Your comprehensive exam is included as one of the benefits of your annual Integrative Life Membership, and this visit type is eligible for insurance reimbursement at an out-of-network rate determined by your insurance provider.

 When paid monthly, membership dues are ineligible for insurance reimbursement since the costs are not associated with specific visits or insurance procedure codes.
 Furthermore, since establish care and annual exams are included in the membership for a $0 visit cost, when you pay monthly for your membership dues, there is no visit fee which can be reimbursed for those exams.

-By paying for the ILM upfront for the year at your establish care or annual exam (Comprehensive Physical Exam) and submitting for reimbursement, you can recover much of the expense of joining.
+By paying for the Integrative Life Membership upfront for the year at your establish care or annual visit (Comprehensive Physical Exam) and submitting for reimbursement, you can recover much of the expense of joining.
 This is the best both worlds: cost savings and better care.
 We will provide all of the documentation for you.

 Can I submit my visits to Medicare or Medicaid?